panacotar/blog/_posts/2023-10-21-encrypt-your-files-for-cloud-storage.md

 {% endhighlight %}

 The flags meaning:
-- `-c` - encrypt with a symmetric cipher using a passphrase
+- `-c` - encrypt with a symmetric cipher, using a passphrase
 - `--no-symkey-cache` - prevent caching the passphrase
 - `--cipher-algo` - specify the symmetric cipher used (default is AES-128)

 After you choose a (hopefully strong) password, your encrypted file (`confidential.txt.gpg`) will be created, not affecting your original file.
-You can `cat` this new file, which will contain meaningless characters.
+You can `cat` this new file, which will just contain the random sequence of bytes shown as characters.

 To decrypt this file, you only need to run the `gpg` command passing the encrypted file as argument.
-Here you'll be prompted for your password:
+Here, you'll be prompted for your password:

 {% highlight shell %}
 gpg confidential.txt.gpg